1. Home

 Best Practices on How to Bill Clients as a Consultant

 There are many ways to bill your client, but when it comes to consulting services, not all of them are the best choice.
-Choosing the wrong way might lead to you doing more work than you get paid for, clients being unhappy, or even asking for a refund.
+In my experience as the founder of SPP, choosing the wrong method might lead to you doing more work than you get paid for, clients being unhappy, or even asking for a refund.

 In this blog post, I’ll take a closer look at the different pricing methods a consulting business should consider.